UW-Madison-DataScience/2025-04-28-uwmadison-textanalysis/index.md

 {% endif %}

 {% if site.pilot %}
+Join this recently developed Carpentries workshop for a practical Introduction to Text Analysis, __designed for those with Python experience__ (how to create functions, for loops, conditional logic, use the pandas library, etc.).
+The workshop covers Natural Language Processing (NLP) basics, API usage, data preparation, document/word embeddings, topic modeling, Word2Vec, Transformer models using Hugging Face, and ethical considerations.
+Students and researchers working in the digital humanities are especially encouraged to attend!
+View the [the lesson homepage]({{ site.incubator_lesson_site }}) for an overview of the topics we will cover.

-This is a pilot workshop, testing out a lesson that is still under development.
+This is a **pilot workshop**, testing out a lesson that is still under development.
 The lesson authors would appreciate any feedback you can give them about the lesson content and suggestions for how it could be further improved.
 {% endif %}

 {% comment %}